grailbio/reflow/README.md

 	// the BWA aligner, and so we'll need to retrieve a reference sequence
 	// and create an index that's usable from BWA.

-	// g1kv37 is the a human reference FASTA sequence.
+	// g1kv37 is a human reference FASTA sequence.
 (All
 	// chromosomes.)
 Reflow has a static type system, but most type
 	// annotations can be omitted: they are inferred by Reflow.
 In this
 	// case, we're creating a file: a reference to the contents of the